acacode/serializy/README.md

 - **`field(originalPropertyName: string, modelDeclaration: ModelDeclaration)`**

-  This type of the field declaration allows you to declare complex structures to usage structures
+  This type of the field declaration allows you to describe complex structures to usage structures
   Arguments:
       - **`originalPropertyName: string`** - name of the property in original structure.
 Original property with this name will be assigned to usage property.
       - **`modelDeclaration: ModelDeclaration`** - model declaration needed for convert original object into usage object.